Content Map Terms

 - Been given an epinephrine shot, even if you feel better.

-If you witness a severe allergic reaction and the person becomes unconscious, call 911 or other emergency services immediately.
+If you see someone having a severe allergic reaction and the person becomes unconscious, call 911 or other emergency services immediately.

 If your food allergy symptoms are getting worse, call your doctor.
-It is important to know which foods are to blame so that you can avoid them.
+It's important to know which foods are to blame so that you can avoid them.

 Examinations and Tests